intuit/design-systems-cli/packages/docs/src/faq.md

 For the props tables to be complete you have to makes sure you do a few things.

-1. `Named Export` - The most important thing the docgen needs is for you component to have a named export.
+1. `Named Export` - The most important thing the docgen needs is for your component to have a named export.
 You can also have/use a default export, but the named export must also be present.
 This is the way that the docgen matches your component usage to definition.

    ```jsx
    export const Card = () => <div />;
    export default Card;
    ```

-2. `Description` - The props table section will also utilize any jsDoc style comments you use for both the component and each of it's props.
+2. `Description` - The props table section will also utilize any jsDoc style comments you use for both the component and each of its props.
 These comments will both appear in your storybook as well as in your editor.
 This works in both TS and JS.

    ```tsx
    interface CardProps {